-The system's built-in, on-board IP Communicator provides notification to a remote monitoring company when alarms, troubles, and supervisory conditions occur.
+The system's built-in, on-board IP Communicator is one way to provide notification to a remote monitoring company when alarms, troubles, and supervisory conditions occur.
 The IP Communicator is used with an IP capable Sur-Guard receiver by means of the Fibro protocol.